steefst33f/NDEF/README.md

 This code works with the [Adafruit NFC Shield](https://www.adafruit.com/products/789), [Seeed Studio NFC Shield v2.0](http://www.seeedstudio.com/depot/nfc-shield-v20-p-1370.html) and the [Seeed Studio NFC Shield](http://www.seeedstudio.com/depot/nfc-shield-p-916.html?cPath=73).
 The library supports I2C for the Adafruit shield and SPI with the Seeed shields.
 The Adafruit Shield can also be modified to use SPI.
 It should also work with the [Adafruit NFC Breakout Board](https://www.adafruit.com/products/364).

 ### Supports
+ - Reading from Type 4 Tags (tested with NTAG242 DNA).
  - Reading from Mifare Classic Tags with 4 byte UIDs.
  - Writing to Mifare Classic Tags with 4 byte UIDs.
  - Reading from Mifare Ultralight tags.